 The Baby Steps Coordinator is available on Mondays and Thursdays from 10:00 A.M. – 2:00 P.M.
 (September – May) and by special appointment.

 We have many opportunities for volunteers, ranging from participation in our Saturday sessions, to helping solicit donations and assisting with administrative work.
-Those interested please call 401-533-1160.
+Those who are interested can contact the Baby Steps Coordinator at 401-533-1160.

 Families who participate in the Baby Steps program do so free of charge.
-Operating costs are raised through annual board giving, community donations and grants.
-Donations are most welcome and can be made online or by contacting the Baby Steps Coordinator.
+Operating costs are raised through annual board giving, community donations, and grants.
+Donations are greatly appreciated and can be made online or by calling 401-533-1160.